df15h-moddable/df15h-unreal/docs/ce/3_configure/mods/1_systems/1_tot/tot-custom.md

 ## Quirks

-- Tot!
+Tot!
 Custom is feature-rich and well-implemented.
 Many would say it's an obvious upgrade on Fashionist, et al.
-- ... but that's not necessarily true (rather, it's a choice), because ...
+But that's not necessarily true (rather, it's a choice), because ...

 - Tot! customizations are _just_ skins that can _only_ be managed and applied via the TC UI (`shift + B`).
 - Unlike the vanilla transmogrifications (Thaumaturgy Illusions).
 - Unlike the item overlay slots in most games (as implemented for Conan Exiles by Fashionist).